 Emergency calls are responded to immediately.
 Non-emergency calls are referred to the CSC on the next business day.

-Service requests can be submitted in person, via our website, in hard copy or over the phone in the case of an urgent or emergency need.
+Service requests can be submitted via our website.
+In the case of an urgent or emergency need, the service request may be called into the Customer Service Center.
 Service Requests are prioritized in the following manner:

 - Priority 1- Emergency